blooop/deps_rocker/README.md

 Each heading in the yaml file produces a docker layer based on the command and the label.
 The format of the labels is {command_name}_{command-label}.
 The layer names are delimited by _ so layer names should use - eg: language-toolchain.

 This makes it easy to define the dependencies for a single project, but enable reuse of common dependencies across multiple projects.
 However, deps rocker does not restrict what is defined in each layer and so relies on a common convention for multiple packages to play nicely with eachother.
-If one package adds "make" to apt_tools and other package adds "make" to apt_langage_toolchain, the deps-rocker will not complain and will not deduplicate that install step.
+If one package adds "make" to apt_sources and other package adds "make" to apt_langage_toolchain, the deps-rocker will not complain and will not deduplicate that install step.

 ## Methodology: